 Similar to other text editors on the list, Vim offers many customization possibilities, allowing users to tailor the software to their specific requirements.
 However, what sets Vim apart is its support for multiple buffers, which enables users to work with multiple files simultaneously, making it an excellent choice for handling complex assignments.

-However, using Vim’s built-in scripting language, the developers can create custom plugins and extensions.
-Furthermore, there are also numerous third-party extensions available that can extend Vim’s functionality even further.
+However, developers can create custom plugins and extensions using Vim’s built-in scripting language.
+Furthermore, numerous third-party extensions are available that can extend Vim’s functionality even further.

-Despite having numerous functionalities, the program’s interface remains simple and easy to use.
-It is also one of the lightest text editors available, and with the use of keyboard shortcuts, tasks can be completed quickly and efficiently.
+Despite its numerous functionalities, the program’s interface remains simple and easy to use.
+It is also one of the lightest text editors available, and tasks can be completed quickly and efficiently with keyboard shortcuts.

 Note: The software is free; however, the makers encourage donations to a charity for children in Uganda.